 In total, 23 ``turn-on" spectra were flux calibrated.
 The spectral resolution of ZTF18aasszwr is not high enough to distinguish the signatures of narrow emission lines.
 In another case, ZTF18aasuray, where the $ \rm {[OIII] \lambda 5007}$ scaling yields an unphysical result by displaying a significant flux decrease in the long wavelength range after the flux cross-calibration.
-In these two cases, we insteadly use the original observed spectra.
+In these two cases, we instead use the originally observed spectra.
 Figure ~\ref{fig:Spec} shows an example of the ``turn-on" and ``turn-off" spectra of CL-AGN J1132+0357.
-The spectral comparisons for all CL-AGNs sample are shown in the Appendix Figure ~\ref{fig:Specs}.
+The spectral comparisons for allot the CL-AGNs in the sample are shown in the Appendix Figure ~\ref{fig:Specs}.